 Don’t be alarmed if Cuban men come right up to you and ask you to Salsa at evening events and street gatherings.
 Dancing is a huge part of the culture, often with no intention other than expressing yourself the way Cubans know best – music and moves.

 Food in Cuba – Lower Your Expectations

-Breakfasts at homestays are normally an extra 5 CUC ($5) and are plentiful, consisting of bread and an egg, jams, fresh fruit and coffee.
+Breakfasts at homestays are usually an extra 5 CUC ($5) and are plentiful, consisting of bread and an egg, jams, fresh fruit and coffee.
 We often took some of it away for snacks.
-Casas on the coast offered Lobster for dinner, which was a real treat, which came with dessert and a glass of wine for around 10 CUC ($10).
+Casas on the coast offered Lobster for dinner, a real treat, with dessert and a glass of wine for around 10 CUC ($10).

 Cuban Restaurants & Street Food

-Paladares (house restaurants), which are privately run from a family home, are also a great for local dishes, and where profit goes straight into local hands.
+Paladares are house restaurants that are privately run from a family home.
+These are great for trying local dishes in true Cuba style and where the profit goes straight into local hands.

 Look out for locals queuing at a hole in the wall where you can pick up the infamous ‘Peso Pizza’ and local pizza and pasta places where you can get a meal for 1-2 CUC and save on budget, but know that spam (processed ham) is a filler in most foods and can quickly get boring.

 Rum in Cuba is not the only liquid of choice since the Cafe Cubano is also a source of pride.
 You’ll often pass cafes and those hole-in-the-wall places where you can stand with locals and sample an espresso (also referred to as a Cuban shot) that will set you back no more than 50 cents to 1 CUP.

 You can check out this beginner’s guide to Cuban coffee for a detailed overview of the Cuban coffee scene, Cuba’s coffee production, how and what to order and, more importantly, how to make it when you get back home.